damir-manapov/hands-on-superset-in-react/README.md

 - All credentials in this setup are for local development only.
 Change them for any persistent/shared use.
 - Superset uses its container-managed SQLite metadata DB for simplicity.
-- The backend should be configured with Superset credentials to handle authentication.
+- The backend is configured with Superset credentials to handle guest token generation.
-- The React app uses iframe embedding or Superset's embedding SDK (depending on implementation).
+- The React app uses Superset's `@superset-ui/embedded-sdk` for dashboard embedding.
+- Dashboard embedding is automatically enabled during initialization with domain restrictions.
+- Individual chart embedding with authorization is not supported; use dashboards with single charts as a workaround.